In this tutorial, you will focus on customizing a better search experience and on building an elegant and productive navigation experience.

 You have successfully enhanced the user experience by adding search forms to your application.

-Your application relies on a folder structure and a Navigation Drawer, which appears on the left side of the application..
-The next steps will teach you how to tune their content.
+Your application relies on a folder structure and a navigation drawer located on the left side of the interface.
+The next sections will guide you through optimizing their content to make your application more user-friendly.

-1. Select Configuration on the Welcome Page.
+1. Select Configuration on the Welcome page.

 1. Click the Import Image Library button to open the import wizard.